Expert Help and Training for Teleservices and Technology

 Prevention Technology Transfer Center Network (PTTC)

 Consists of a network of 10 regional resource centers, a central coordinating office, a National Hispanic and Latino PTTC, and a National American Indian and Alaska Native PTTC that work to support effective substance use prevention interventions.
 Develops and disseminates education, training, resources, and information to raise awareness and promote the implementation of evidence-based prevention practices.
 Facilitates the adoption of new technology by individuals and organizations working in the field of substance use prevention.
-PTTC focus areas include community coalitions and collaborators; culturally and linguistically appropriate practices; data-informed decisions; evidence-based interventions; marijuana risk; opioid education; and workforce development.
+PTTC focus areas include community coalitions and collaborators; health equity and inclusion; data-informed decisions; implementation science; cannabis prevention; and workforce development.

 Sponsor: Substance Abuse and Mental Health Services Administration (SAMHSA)

 Offers technical assistance for clinicians in small, underserved, and rural practices to participate actively in the Centers for Medicare and Medicaid Services (CMS) Quality Payment Program (QPP), which establishes value-based payment systems and models for clinicians serving Medicare patients.
-Provides both program-level assistance to help participants understand QPP requirements and flexible options for small practices as well as practice-level assistance to successfully implement measures to improve quality and efficiency.
+Help participants understand QPP requirements, learn about flexible options for small practices, and implement measures to improve quality and efficiency.

 Sponsor: Centers for Medicare & Medicaid Services (CMS)

-University of Vermont Center on Rural Addiction (CORA)
+University of Vermont Center on Rural Addiction (UVM CORA)

-Supports capacity building efforts for the prevention and treatment of substance use disorders (SUD) in rural counties of Vermont, Maine, and New Hampshire disproportionately affected by SUD.
-Utilizes innovative technology and telehealth strategies to identify real-time needs in communities, disseminate education and resources on evidence-based approaches, and provide ongoing training and technical assistance to providers in order to more effectively address the needs of individuals with SUD and related issues.
-CORA is one of the Rural Centers of Excellence on Substance Use Disorders funded through HRSA's Rural Communities Opioid Response Program (RCORP).
+Supports capacity building efforts for the prevention and treatment of substance use disorder (SUD) in rural counties of Vermont, Maine, and New Hampshire disproportionately affected by SUD.
+Utilizes innovative technology and telehealth strategies to identify real-time needs in communities, disseminate education and resources on evidence-based approaches, and provide ongoing training and technical assistance to providers in order to more effectively address the needs of individuals and special populations with SUD and related issues.

 Sponsor: Federal Office of Rural Health Policy (FORHP)